oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/README.md

 # Oracle Globally Distributed Database Containers on Podman

 In this installation guide, we deploy Oracle Globally Distributed Database Containers on Podman.
-This page provides detailed steps for various scenarios of Oracle Globally Distributed Database deployments using Podman Containers.
+This document provides detailed steps for various deployment scenarios of Oracle Globally Distributed Database using Podman Containers.
 - [Oracle Globally Distributed Database Containers on Podman](#oracle-globally-distributed-database-containers-on-podman)
   - [Prerequisites](#prerequisites)
   - [Network Management](#network-management)